hsemple/GISProgramming/_pages/intro_python.md

 Python programming in GIS works by using the Python language to manipulate spatial objects contained in the large number of Python-based GIS libraries that available.

-As beginner, you have to first learn basic Python programming concepts.
-Afterwards, you move on to use this knowledge to work with the Python GIS libraries.
-Below, I list many of the basic Python concepts that have to be mastered.
+As a beginner, you must first learn basic Python programming concepts.
+Afterwards, you use this knowledge to work with the Python GIS libraries.
+Below, I list some of the basic Python concepts that must be first mastered before you can work successfully with the GIS libraries.

 <h3>Unit 1</h3>
 <ul>